Most popular package

 • You have specific cancer marker concerns.

-PSA and CA125 cancer marker tests aren’t included in Optimal.
+PSA and CA125 cancer marker tests are not included in Optimal.
 See our Men’s Cancer Marker Health Check or Women’s Cancer Marker Health Check at £249.

 • You have active symptoms.

-Health screening is for prevention, baseline testing and risk awareness, not diagnosis.
-If you’re unwell now, please see your GP.
+Health screening is for baseline testing and risk awareness, not diagnosis.
+If you have symptoms that are worrying you, please speak to your GP.

 Compare packages